-• Entity Type: Applicant must be a licensed 501(c)(3) or government agency.
+• Entity Type: Applicant must be a licensed 501(c)(3).
 We will not accept applications from for-profit businesses for this RFP.
 For-profit businesses who apply under a fiscal sponsor for the purpose of achieving non-profit status will be rejected.